 The different fluids used to run the engine are a health hazard.
-Carefully read the instructions on the packaging of these products and always check that the ventilation in the storing space is adequate.
+Carefully read the instructions on the packaging of these products and always check that the ventilation in the hold space is adequate.

 Follow environmental regulations concerning the disposal of oil, fuel, coolant, filters and batteries.
-Do not touch pipes with bare hands when looking for possible leaks.
+Do not put your hands over pipes when looking for possible leaks.